-- 1. At the 2010 Tenth Meeting of the States Parties (10MSP), the States Parties agreed to and adopted the "Directive from the States Parties to the ISU" in which it is stated that the Implementation Support Unit (ISU) shall "report in written form as well as orally on the activities, functioning and finances of the ISU to each Meeting of the States Parties or Review Conference, and to informal meetings under the Convention as appropriate."
+- 1. At the 10MSP, the States Parties agreed to and adopted the "Directive from the States Parties to the ISU" in which it is stated that the ISU shall "report in written form as well as orally on the activities, functioning and finances of the ISU to each Meeting of the States Parties or Review Conference, and to informal meetings under the Convention as appropriate."
 The "Directive" further states that "an audited annual financial report" for the previous year and "preliminary annual financial report" for the present year shall be submitted by the ISU to the Coordinating Committee and subsequently to each Meeting of the States Parties or Review Conferences for approval. - 2.
-At the 2011 Eleventh Meeting of the States Parties (11MSP), the Director of the ISU presented a written report on the activities, functioning and finances of the implementation support unit and a preliminary 2011 financial report, as well as an audited annual financial report for the ISU's 2010 expenditures.
-The 11MSP approved these documents. - 3.
-The 2011 work plan and budget for the ISU were prepared by the ISU and endorsed by the Coordinating Committee prior to the decisions taken by the 10MSP that see that subsequent annual work plans and budgets are to be endorsed by the Coordinating Committee and adopted by Meetings of the States Parties / Review Conferences.
-Nevertheless, the objectives and activities, contained within the 2011 work plan were entirely consistent with the mandate agreed to later at the 10MSP.
+The 2011 work plan and budget for the ISU were prepared by the ISU and endorsed by the Coordinating Committee prior to the decisions taken by the 2010 that see that subsequent annual work plans and budgets are to be endorsed by the Coordinating Committee and adopted by Meetings of the States Parties / Review Conferences.
+Nevertheless, the objectives and activities, contained within the 2011 work plan are entirely consistent with the mandate agreed to later at the 10MSP.